adoptium/temurin-build/docs/UsingOurScripts.md

 # Custom environment setting up guide

-We have setup our build scripts so that you can plug in configuration files and scripts you have changed while not having to duplicate and maintain our entire codebase separately.
+Adopt have setup their build scripts so that you can plug in configuration files and scripts you have changed while not having to duplicate and maintain Adopt's entire codebase separately.
 This may seem complicated at first but it's pretty simple once you get the hang of the process.

 ## defaults.json

 This file contains the default constants and paths used in the build scripts for whichever repository it is located in.
-As an example, our `defaults.json` file is located [here](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/defaults.json).
-If you're unsure of any of the fields, see our example map below:
+As an example, Adopt's `defaults.json` file is located [here](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/defaults.json).
+If you're unsure of any of the fields, see Adopt's example map below:

 ```json
 {